There are lots of destinations you can visit where renting a timeshare can be an affordable option.

 What is not a problem

-Many people looking into renting DVC points worry that their benefits as on on-site guest will go away.
+Many people looking into renting DVC points worry that their benefits as an on-site guest will go away.
 This is not the case.

 You can still:

-- Enjoy all on-site benefits including Extra Magic Hours and on-site transportation
+- Enjoy all on-site benefits, including on-site transportation

 Booking timeframe